The more you know about homeopathy, the more successful your outcome will be!

 2. “I haven’t been in touch with you because the remedy stopped working.”

-We expect this to happen!
-This is normal!
-The potency only has to be slightly raised periodically to keep the case going.
-Here is an explanation of this phenomenon, something I call:
+That means nothing!
+It’s normal!
+The potency only has to be raised periodically to keep the case moving.
+Here is an example of this phenomenon, something I call:

-Another metaphor for homeopathic case management is riding a bike.
-The idea is to get up to speed so you can coast, and by “coasting”, we mean stop dosing when you start feeling well, unless and until you start slowing down.
+Another metaphor for homeopathic case management is bike riding.
+The idea is to get up to speed so you can coast, and by “coasting”, we mean stop dosing when you start feeling better, unless and until you start slowing down.
 Try to keep from slowing down so much that you fall off and crash!
 Who falls off?
 People who know their case is relapsing but don’t redose!
 But you can also fall off from too much dosing!
 (Going too fast.)
-You need to avoid both underdosing and overdosing.
-Just like riding a bike, you need to find the balance in the middle, so that your case is always coasting.
+You need to avoid both under-dosing and over-dosing.
+Just like riding a bike, you need to find the balance in the middle, so that your case is always “coasting”.

 So, as I said, to manage a case, you’re going to need to put the remedy in water.
 Here’s a youtube video that demonstrates how this is done if you haven’t seen it already:

-Put two pellets of your remedy into a bottle of water, begin with five succussions before each dose, take a dose/sip twice a day of the water assuming you’re on a low potency in a chronic case, stop when you see a striking improvement or an aggravation.
+Put two pellets of your remedy into a half-filled bottle of water, begin with five succussions before each dose, take a dose/sip twice a day of the water assuming you’re on a low potency, like a 6C, in a chronic case, stop when you see a striking improvement or an aggravation.
 If the aggravation is very bothersome, zap it (see “The Aggravation Zapper”)

 and you will undoubtedly observe an improvement soon after that.

 When the improvement starts to wane, redose; BUT, since the last dose caused an aggravaton, dilute it in more water this time, don’t dose directly from the bottle, pour a capful into a large disposable cup of water, stir lightly with a straw, and take a small sip, wait, make sure you don’t aggravate again.
-The idea here is, through trial and error, to find a dosing schedule (frequency) and dosage size–amount of water– that, without aggravating, moves the case forward, always repeating as soon as you see the beginning of a relapse, so that you’re always coasting and not crashing again and again, always having to start over.
+The idea here is, through trial and error, to find a dosing schedule (frequency) and dosage size–amount of water you’re swallowing– that, without aggravating, moves the case forward, always repeat as soon as you see the beginning of a relapse, so that you’re always coasting and not crashing again and again, always having to start over from square-one.
 Try to keep yourself from constantly bottoming out!

 Changing the frequency of repetition, the amount of water, the number of succussions, going to the next potency when the one you’re on stops working, will keep the case moving– coasting.
-Remember, a striking improvement precludes any further dosing.
+Remember, a striking improvement precludes any further dosing for as long as the improvement lasts.
 If you’re improving dramatically and you’re still dosing, you’re going to crash!
 Remember, these remedies cause what they cure–they’re double-edged swords!
-If there’s nothing wrong with you, stop dosing!
+If there’s nothing wrong with you, stop dosing and see if this improvement holds!
+If it doesn’t hold, start dosing again.

 3. “I haven’t been in touch with you because I got worse, and then this happened and then that happened, and then the other thing happened….”